LeonLegion/django-widgets/django_widgets/README.md

 ##Using

-Before using tag widget in template you must
+You must use add_widget before using tag widget in template

 ```python
 from django_widgets.api import add_widget